 All Arlo security cameras are great for monitoring your home without paying monthly fees since they come with 7 days of free cloud storage.
-But what’s the difference between the original Arlo vs Arlo Pro?
+But what’s the difference between the original Arlo and the new Arlo Pro?

 There is quite a few differences between the two cameras, which are important to know when shopping around.
 We summarize these in this infographic: